 RELATED: How I save 75% on prescription drugs

-Then came Consumer Reports saying there are 15 dangerous ingredients in dietary supplements that should be avoided at all costs.
+The sad reality is that herbal and dietary supplements don’t always contain what they say is inside the bottle.
+In fact, Consumer Reports has gone as far as saying there are 15 dangerous ingredients in dietary supplements that should be avoided at all costs.

 There’s a shortage of Vitamin D in many of the foods we eat, yet we need it to help absorb calcium for strong bones.

 That’s where a good Vitamin D supplement can come in handy.
-The National Academy of Medicine recommends between 600 and 800 IU (international units) daily for most adults.
+The National Academies of Science, Engineering and Medicine recommends between 600 and 800 IU (international units) daily for most adults.

 Want to shorten the duration of a cold?
-Forget about Vitamic C. This is what you need!
+Forget about Vitamic C…zinc is what you need!